Thorinair/Princess-Luna/README.md

     - The bot can interract with people.
 Mention someone or multiple people after the command to interract with them.
 Supported commands: `!hug`, `!kiss`, `!boop`, `!glomp`, `!snuggle`, `!nuzzle`, `!wings`, `!snack`, `!floof`, `!nom`, `!preen`, `!blep`, `!pet`, `!groom`, `!tickle`, `!rawr`, `!eee`, `!socks`, `!plushie`, `!unplushie`.
 * Commands usable by DJs (set roles):
     - `!lyrics` Lists lyrics of a specified track.
 Can also list lyrics of tracks on PonyvilleFM.
 Use "list" parameter to list all known lyrics.
-    - `!artwork` Shows artwork for a specified track.
-Functions similar like previous command to show artwork for tracks on PonyvilleFM.
-Use "list" parameter to list all known artworks.
+    - `!art` Shows art for a specified track.
+Functions similar like previous command to show art for tracks on PonyvilleFM.
+Use "list" parameter to list all known art.
-    - `!nptoggle` Manually toggles the automatic listing of Now Playing info for a specific channel.
+    - `!npt` Manually toggles the automatic listing of Now Playing info for a specific channel.
 Only usable if given a role or in private messages.
-    - `!npoverride` Overrides the Now Playing info shown for PonyvilleFM One with a new value.
+    - `!npo` Overrides the Now Playing info shown for PonyvilleFM One with a new value.
 * Private commands for the admin:
     - `!stop` Stops the currently active Glory of The Night session and sends the relevant announcements.
     - `!send` Sends a message to a channel.
 Specify the channel name after the command, and message in the lines below.